artisin/teFlow/README.md

 # teFlow _function-control-and-flow_
 [![Build Status](https://travis-ci.org/artisin/gulpFast.svg?branch=master)](https://travis-ci.org/artisin/te-Flow)

-A function wrapper to help you orginize your code in cleaner functional manner.
+A function wrapper to help you organize your code in cleaner functional manner.
 I typically use a promise library to structor my code base like [ASQ](https://github.com/getify/asynquence) but when I'm unable to do so I wanted to still maintain a clean functional manner.
-In a nut-shell teFlow creates an argument stream to through `apply` to pass.
+In a nutshell teFlow creates an argument stream to through `apply` to pass.

+## Note
+I created this package for a current project I'm currently working on.
+With that said, I would hold your horses until I run this guy through the battlefield because the Api might change a bit before I release a 1.x. ~1-2 months tops.

 ## Usage
 ### Install